AdobeXD/plugin-samples/tutorials/how-to-migrate-from-modal-to-panel/index.md

 };
 ```

-A panel plugin, on the other hand, requires you to export an _object_ with 2 _lifecycle methods_ with named `show` and `hide` and an optional third lifecycle method `update`:
+A panel plugin, on the other hand, expects you to export an _object_ with one required _lifecycle method_ named `show`, and with optional lifecycle methods name `hide` and `update`:

 ```js
 function show(event) {